Herbert Guthrie-Smith

-William Herbert Guthrie-Smith FRSNZ (13 March 1862 – 4 July 1940) was a New Zealand farmer, author and conservationist.
+William Herbert Guthrie-Smith FRSNZ (13 March 1862 – 4 July 1940) was a New Zealand farmer, author, botanical collector and conservationist.

 Life

 William Herbert Smith was born in Helensburgh, Scotland in 1862.
 His father was an insurance broker.

 In 1880 he emigrated to New Zealand.
 In September 1882 he leased Tutira, a sheep station in central Hawke's Bay, which was his home for the rest of his life.
 In 1901 Guthrie-Smith married Georgina Meta Dennistoun Brown in Scotland.
 Their daughter, Barbara, was born in 1903.

 After the First World War he met Beatrix Dobie who was exhibiting her work at the Canterbury Society of Arts Gallery.
 They formed the connection that would lead to her providing the illustrations for his book Tutira: The Story of a New Zealand Sheep Station.

 His books and photography, especially Tutira: The Story of a New Zealand Sheep Station, graphically document the impacts of human activity on New Zealand's unique environment.